- Mr Climate Change and the Beastly Yeast!

 Read more - IET Home-learning resources and activities

+Resources and activities for 5-16 years old.
 The ever popular Faraday Challenge Day materials are ideal for using at home with your children.
-All activities are supported by teachers' notes, risk assessments and children's resources such as videos, presentations and guidance sheets.
+All activities are supported by teachers' notes, risk assessments and children's resources.

 Read more - CREST Awards